HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 ### Phase 2: EVE-NG Provisioning & Hypervisor Setup
 This project required a custom-built, hardware-emulated laboratory.
 After deploying the **EVE-NG** virtual machine on VMware Workstation Pro, I had to manually provision the operating systems for the nodes:
 * Established a secure connection to the EVE-NG underlying Linux environment using **WinSCP**.
-* Created custom virtual hard drives and transferred the '.iso' installation images (pfSense, Ubuntu Server, Ubuntu MATE) and the '.vmdk' virtual machine disk (Cisco L2 Switch) directly into the hypervisor.
+* Created custom virtual hard drives and transferred the `.iso` installation images (pfSense, Ubuntu Server, Ubuntu MATE) and the `.vmdk` virtual machine disk (Cisco L2 Switch) directly into the hypervisor.
 * Strictly adhered to EVE-NG's QEMU node naming conventions to ensure the emulator correctly recognized and booted the custom pfSense and Linux nodes.

 ### Phase 3: Network Infrastructure & High Availability